Royal FloraHolland: Venlo

-In 1915, the Cooperative Auction-Vereeniging (CVV) in Blerick, Limburg, was founded by the local growers.
-At that time there were auctioned only fruits and vegetables.
-From 1916, they added eggs into their auction.
-Selling flowers through the CVV began in 1962, when a grower of Chrysanthemums are reported at the auction.
+In 1915, the Cooperative Auction-Vereeniging (CVV) in Blerick, Limburg, was founded by the local farmers.
+At that time only fruits and vegetables were auctioned.
+From 1916, eggs were added into the auction.
+Selling flowers through the CVV began in 1962, when a Chrysanthemums grower reported at the auction.
 His flowers were auctioned at the vegetable clock, at that time there was no clock for flowers.
-Later, many growers went to grow flowers instead of vegetables and fruits.
+Later, many farmers started growing flowers instead of vegetables and fruits.

-After a year, as many flowers already were auctioned on CVV, there was built a separate Bloemenhal in Grubbenvorst.
-This is the place where the Venlo department is still located.
+After a year, as many flowers already were auctioned on CVV, a separate flower auction hall was built in Grubbenvorst.
+This is where the Venlo department is still located.
 The new auction complex was opened in 1965.
-On April 30, 1969, the building was destroyed by fire and the sale was to go into a Groentehal.
-A few years later, a new building for the auction and distribution was built at the same location of the Bloemenhal.
+On 30 April 1969, the building was destroyed by fire and the sales went into a vegetable auction hall.
+A few years later, a new auction and distribution building was completed at the location of the earlier flower hall.

-After several mergers, the auction of CVV merged in 1991, with the Cooperative Venlo Vegetable Auction.
-They continued under the name Cooperative Auction Southeast Netherlands (abbreviated auction ZON).
-On July 1, 2002, it has been closed the floral part of auction ZON themselves with FloraHolland.
+After several mergers, in 1991 the CVV auction merged with the Cooperative Venlo Vegetable Auction.
+They continued under the name Cooperative Auction Southeast Netherlands (abbreviated Auction ZON).
+On July 1, 2002, the floral part of Auction ZON joined FloraHolland.

 Eelde

 In 1927, the first flowers were auctioned in the north of the Netherlands, in the city of Groningen.
 The auction was called Flower 's North.
-The auction has twice moved from place in Groningen, in 1936 and in 1948.
-In 1978, the auction moved to Eelde, a town nearby that city.
+The auction has twice changed address in Groningen, in 1936 and in 1948.
+In January 1978, the auction moved to Eelde, a town just 8 km south of that city.